 BIO: TISH LAMPERT

-Today Lampert’s work focuses on human rights issues.
-She covered the 1992 riots in Los Angeles; the Cesar Chavez movement for migrant worker’s rights and, for ten years, worked with the Navajo Nation in Tuba City and Window Rock, Arizona.
-Her “in the field” investigations include: Human Rights Watch, The Fund For Peace, Concierge, N.O.W.
-(National Organization of Women), The Africa Project, The Los Angeles School District, Tap-Tap, The Los Angeles Conservancy and US Doctors Without Borders.
-Art Miles Mural Project has used Lampert’s images to represent them internationally.
+Lampert’s work focuses on human rights issues.
+She worked with the Cesar Chavez movement for migrant worker’s rights in the nineties and for ten years, worked with the Navajo Nation in Tuba City and Window Rock, Arizona.
+Her “in the field” investigations include: Human Rights Watch, The Fund For Peace, Concierge, Voices For a Free South Africa, The Africa Project, The Los Angeles School District, Tap-Tap, The Los Angeles Conservancy and US Doctors Without Borders.
+Art Miles Mural Project uses Lampert’s images to represent them internationally.
 In 1994, Lampert was hired to document the Soldier of Fortune convention at the Sands Hotel, in Las Vegas.
 That assignment provided a rare opportunity to photograph mercenaries, and future war profiteers.
 For five years she served as media director and photographer for Voices of African Mothers, an accredited NGO at the United Nations.
 Lampert has served as the senior documentarian, for CAP (Conflict Awareness Program).
 Her photographs from the Congo have been exhibited at UCLA, Laguna Beach, Malibu and New York.
 In 2010 Lampert had a solo exhibition of her photographs of the Lowland Gorilla in Laguna, California.

 Tish ‘s work for the United Nations, has taken her to rebel held territory, in the Congo, as well as to Ghana, Kenya, Burundi, and Rwanda.
 She was the photographer of record for investigations involving rebel soldiers on Igwi Island, in the DRC.
 Her exhibitions of the Congolese Lowland Gorilla have raised awareness for this endangered species.
 The World Federation of the United Nations Association brought Lampert to New York to photograph Secretary General Ban Ki - moon, Under Secretary General Anwarul Chowdhury and Hans Blix.
 The United Nations Association honored Lampert for her achievement as a photojournalist in Sub-Sahara.